hemaldias/hemaldias.github.io/_projects/viyu.md

 Glamourising motorised vehicle ownership, burning crops and excessive firework displays all contribute to the harmful substances in Delhi’s air.
 Having spoken to individuals and charities in the area, we learnt that many people don’t understand the environmental and health impact of these behaviours.

-At the heart of air pollution in India lies misinformation, lack of information, and misunderstanding of both the data and the health risk.

 Only 15 out of 36 states in India have a monitoring system for key air pollutants in any given year, leading to extremely inconsistent air pollution data.

-In order to be effective, our intervention had to meet three core objectives:
+Our intervention had to meet these objectives:

-1. Everyone should have hyper local information about the air pollution that they are exposed to within their community.
+1. Provide hyper localised air-pollution data.

-2. This data must be understandable and represent the harms that air pollution can have on not just the environment, but on your health as well.
+2. This data must be easily understandable.

-3. Air pollution can no longer remain silent or invisible, but rather a campaign must be made to raise awareness of the issue from the perspective of the next generation.
+3. A campaign must be made to raise awareness of the issue.

 ---